s-r-e-e-r-a-j/MAN-IN-THE-MIDDLE-ATTACK-TOOL/README.md

 ```
 3. The script will begin ARP poisoning, sending spoofed ARP packets, and sniffing network traffic.

-Intercepted packets are saved in requests.pcap and can be analyzed in Wireshark.
+4. Intercepted packets are saved in `requests.pcap` on `'MITM TOOL' Directory and can be analyzed in Wireshark.

-Contributing
-Contributions to the tool are welcome!
-Feel free to open issues, submit bug reports, or suggest features through the GitHub repository.

-License
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## Disclaimer:
-Disclaimer: Use this tool responsibly.
+Use this tool responsibly.
 Unauthorized usage is illegal and unethical.
 Always obtain permission before testing any network.